4teamwork/ftw.manager/README.txt

-It's recommended to install it with a prepared buildout, because the it has various heavy dependencies which may install zope to your site-packges when you use easy_install - which is really bad.
+It's recommended to install it with a prepared buildout, because the it has various heavy dependencies which may install zope to your site-packages when you use easy_install - which is really bad.

 You can install it with the python version you prefer, but a version of >= 2.4 is recommended.
-The python version you choose for boostraping is used for any commands run by `ftw.manager` (such as building and releasing packages, checking python code with pyflakes or creating translations with i18ndude).
+The python version you choose for bootstrapping is used for any commands run by `ftw.manager` (such as building and releasing packages, checking python code with pyflakes or creating translations with i18ndude).